 Social Security law can be very complicated and many find it very difficult to tackle on their own.
 Therefore, if you are planning to apply for disability benefits, it is advisable to hire a Social Security attorney.

 Social Security Disability attorneys, with their training and experience, can help get your disability claim approved by the Social Security Administration.

-Typically, a Social Security Disability attorney is paid only if you are successful in getting Social Security Disability benefits.
-Most disability lawyers offer a free case evaluation and only charge a percentage of the backpay that is awarded once you succeed in your application.
+Typically, a Social Security attorney is paid only if you are successful in getting Social Security Disability benefits.
+Most Social Security attorneys offer a free case evaluation and only charge a percentage of the backpay that is awarded once you succeed in your application.

-Before you file for disability benefits, start searching for a good Social Security Disability lawyer who will point you in the right direction and guide you through the application process.
+Before you file for disability benefits, start searching for a good Social Security attorney who will point you in the right direction and guide you through the application process.

 How a Social Security Attorney Can Help

 A Social Security attorney will help you understand the disability benefits application system, its nature, and how you should approach it in order to obtain the help that you need.

 There are a few common misconceptions about disability claims that people often hear from their friends or other individuals who were denied several times.
 One of these misconceptions is the belief that first-time applicants are always denied Social Security Disability.